-Other, please specify (1:1 Collaboration/Partnerships)
+Other, please specify (1:1 Collaboration / Partnerships)

 Abbott makes significant efforts to gain greater visibility into our supply chain to better understand sustainability-related risk exposure and mitigate those risks, which are supported by our global policies and procedures for evaluating the potential risks of new and existing suppliers.
-In 2019, Abbott had over 75,000 tier 1 suppliers globally.
-Only 17,500 suppliers had spend greater than \$50,000 and about 14% of suppliers provided materials and services that directly or indirectly impact regulated product.
-Thus, when evaluating and engaging suppliers which pose sustainability-related risk to our supply chain, they become a small subset of our overall suppliers by count.
-In 2019, our Global Procurement and Global Environment, Health and Safety (GEHS) teams engaged in four one-to-one partnerships with strategic suppliers to identify sustainable supply chain opportunities.
-We work with these partners on sharing best practices on sustainability and exploring projects to improve the sustainability of our own products.
+In 2020, Abbott spent \$17 billion with approximately 70,000 tier 1 suppliers; however only about 12,000 suppliers had a spend greater than \$50,000.
+As part of our supply chain sustainability assessment process, we focus on suppliers with significant spend as well as those operating in high sustainability risk areas to identify and mitigate Abbott's supply chain sustainability risks.
+Our Global Procurement and Global Environment, Health and Safety (GEHS) teams actively engage with strategic suppliers in one-to-one partnerships to identify and address sustainable supply chain risks and opportunities.
+We work with these suppliers to share best practices on the management of sustainability issues, as well as to explore initiatives to improve the sustainability of Abbott products, and the products and services our suppliers provide to us.
+In the past three years, Abbott has partnered with nine strategic suppliers to engage on sustainability issues, and in 2020 we partnered with three.

 1:1 relationships included information and best-practice sharing for sustainability-related programming and initiatives, as well as exploring collaborative projects to improve product sustainability.
 Through these relationships, we identified opportunities to work together to enhance both Abbott's and the suppliers' sustainability programs.
 Considerations included product sourcing and manufacturing, alternative (more sustainable) products and product take-back at end of life.
 Among such opportunities were information and best-practice sharing for sustainability-related programming and initiatives, exploring collaborative projects to improve product sustainability, and supply chain mapping to validate the sustainable and ethical sourcing of current purchases.
 Furthermore, these supplier engagements Abbott have demonstrated that 1:1 relationships are valuable for the purposes of: mentoring to grow the potential and quality of a supplier; ensuring sustainability and ethical procurement of goods and services; and identifying and exploring additional opportunities, such as reduced costs, improved efficiencies and/or reduced environmental footprint of Abbott products.
-We will continue to foster relationships like these in 2020 and beyond.
+We will continue to foster relationships like these in 2021 and beyond.